ORCID/ORCID-Source/orcid-integration-test/src/test/manual-test/README.md

 45. Set the work you just added to private
 46. Visit public page (https://qa.orcid.org/[orcid id])
     * Verify information added in the steps above is visible, but not the private work or email addresses
+	* Click on the public record print view, check that it displays properly
 47. Visit https://qa.orcid.org/signout

 ## Public API & Revoke Access check